OilPriceAPI Docs

 Scale1,000,000 / month60 per rolling 60s

 Plan prices are on the pricing page.
-Plans differ by monthly quota, not by request rate.
+Plans differ by request quota, not by request rate.

 Other Rate-Limit Lanes